 The rust compiler's warnings should always be addressed immediately as they can point out program breaking mistakes.

-will leave a future unresolved but is hard to notice from visual inspection.
+For example a missed .await will leave a future unresolved but is hard to notice from visual inspection.

-I recommend ensuring cargo check --all-targets
+I recommend ensuring cargo check --all-targets returns no errors at all times.

-You can set features to reduce runtime e.g. cargo check --all-targets --no-default-features --features kafka
+You can set features to reduce runtime e.g. cargo check --all-targets --no-default-features --features kafka but that will disable some dead code warnings (fine for development).

 You can use a tool like bacon or cargo watch to keep track of warnings.